Genivia/RE-flex/doc/index.md

 Boost.Regex library limitations:

-- Lookbehinds `φ(?<=ψ)` with the Boost.Regex matcher engine should not look too far behind, because the input is shifted through a buffer which means that prior text is no longer available for matching.
-The lookbehind pattern `ψ` should not match text that is longer than what pattern `φ` can match.
+- Lookbehinds `φ(?<=ψ)` with the Boost.Regex matcher engines should not look too far behind.
+Any input before the current line may be discarded and is no longer available when new input is shifted into the internal buffer.
+Only input on the current line from the start of the line to the match is guaranteed.
-- Boost.Regex may fail to find the longest match when greedy repetition patterns such as `.*` are used.
+- Boost.Regex partial matching may fail to find the longest match when greedy repetition patterns such as `.*` are used.
 Under certain conditions greedy repetitions may behave as lazy repetitions.
 For example, the Boost.Regex engine may return the short match `abc` when the regex `a.*c` is applied to `abc abc`, instead of returning the full match `abc abc`.
 The problem is caused by the limitations of Boost.Regex `match_partial` matching algorithm.
-To work around this limitation, we suggest to make the repetition pattern as specific as possible and not overlap with the pattern that follows the repetition.
-  *The easiest solution is to read the entire input* using <b>`reflex`</b>
+  To work around this limitation, we suggest to make the repetition pattern as specific as possible and not overlap with the pattern that follows the repetition.  *The easiest solution is to read the entire input* using
-  option `-B` (batch input).
-For a stand-alone `BoostMatcher`, use the `buffer()` method.
+  <b>`reflex`</b> option `-B` (batch input).
+For a stand-alone `BoostMatcher`,
+  use the `buffer()` method.
 We consider this Boost.Regex partial match behavior a bug, not a restriction, because *as long as backtracking on a repetition pattern is possible given some partial text, Boost.Regex should flag the result as a partial match instead of a full match.*

+PCRE2 library limitations:

+- Lookbehinds `φ(?<=ψ)` with the PCRE2 matcher engines should not look too far behind.
+Any input before the current line may be discarded and is no longer available when new input is shifted into the internal buffer.
+Only input on the current line from the start of the line to the match is guaranteed.

 🔝 [Back to table of contents](#)